appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 ### AI Chat Assistant

-The AI Chat Assistant allows you to interact with AI models using the AI Chat Widget.
+The AI Chat Assistant allows you to interact with AI models using the [AI Chat Widget](/AI-assistants/reference/AIChat).
 It enables users to ask questions and receive responses directly within the chat interface.
-This feature works only with the AI Chat Widget.
+This command works only with the AI Chat Widget.